 Concentration of credit risk - Financial instruments that potentially subject the College to concentrations of credit risk consist principally of cash deposits at financial institutions, receivables, and investments in marketable securities.
 At times, balances in the College's cash and investment accounts exceed the Federal Deposit Insurance Corporation, or Securities Investor Protection Corporation insured limits.
 Concentration of credit risk with respect to student accounts receivable, student notes receivable, and contracts and grants receivable are limited due to the large number of students and grantors from which amounts are due, with no single source being significant.
-Contribution receivable balances for three donors comprised 55% and 61% of contributions receivable as of June 30, 2023 and 2022, respectively.
+Contribution receivable balances for four donors comprised 62% and 55% of contributions receivable as of June 30, 2024 and 2023, respectively.

 Investments - Investments are stated at fair value.
 The fair value of investments is based on quoted prices from national security exchanges, except for limited partnerships and venture capital funds, which are based on information provided by external investment managers at the most recent valuation period date for the fiscal year-end.
 Management monitors the activity of external investment managers and performs reconciliations and other procedures to assure that the valuations used in the consolidated financial statements are fairly stated.
 The College believes the carrying amounts of these investments are a reasonable estimate of fair value.
-Because the limited partnerships and venture capital funds are not readily marketable, their estimated value is subject to uncertainty and, therefore, may differ from the value that would have been used had a ready market for such investments are the difference between the fair value and the cost basis of the investments.
+Because the limited partnerships and venture capital funds are not readily marketable, their estimated value is subject to uncertainty and, therefore, may differ from the value that would have been used had a ready market for such investments existed.
+Such differences could be material.
+Realized and unrealized gains and losses on investments are the difference between the fair value and the cost basis of the investments.
 The realized and unrealized gains and losses, net of investment expenses, are reported in the consolidated statements of activities.
 Real estate is stated at cost.